mcdonc/web3/web3.rst

    3.0 is not supported.

 ..
 XXX (chrism) I need to re-remember why Python 2.5 can't handle this spec.
 I wish I had written it down.
+Armin: Maybe for eliminating need to call ``.close`` on application iterable which is a generator.
+WSGI middleware sometimes doesn't close the generator, which leaks memory.
+Armin says maybe not a good idea to eliminate the need to call ``.close``; even though it's desirable, it might be a problem.

 Explicability and documentability are the main technical drivers for the decisions made within the standard.